mkevinstever/openconnect-android/UBUNTU.md

 ### 13. Other need to know

-1.Move CPU architecture .so file to app -- jniLibs on android studio 2.Move curl-bin run_pie to app -- assets and put it to suitable folder.
+1.Move CPU architecture .so file to app -- jniLibs on android studio.
+2.Move curl-bin run_pie to app -- assets and put it to suitable folder.